microsoft/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/3-learn-how-code-works.md

 ## Understand the flow of execution

-Also, it's important to understand the flow of execution.
+Also, it's essential to understand the flow of execution.
 In other words, your code instructions were executed in order, one line at a time, until there were no more instructions to execute.
 Some instructions will require the CPU to wait before it can continue.
 Other instructions can be used to change the flow of execution.
 You'll learn about these special situations as you learn more C# syntax and methods in the .NET Class Library.

 Now, let's test what you've learned.
-Each module features a simple challenge, and if you get stuck, we'll supply you with a solution.
-In the next unit, you'll get a chance to write some C# on your own.
+Each module features a simple challenge, and we'll supply you with a solution if you get stuck.
+In the next unit, you'll get to write some C# on your own.

 ## quiz title: Check your knowledge